Najib Razak: New Economic Model

-On 2 May 2009, Prime Minister Najib Tun Razak announced the government's plan to develop a New Economic Model that will speed Malaysia's transition to a high-income country.
+On 2 May 2009, Najib announced the government's plan to develop a New Economic Model that will speed Malaysia's transition to a high-income country.
 The plan will emphasise ways to increase the income and productivity of workers by encouraging knowledge industries and increasing investment from overseas.

 Reform of government subsidies

 Najib has started to implement comprehensive reform of government subsidies.
 On 16 July 2010, subsidies for petrol, diesel and LPG were cut as part of Malaysia's general programme of reducing and rationalising subsidies per the 10th Malaysia Plan and the New Economic Model.
 The government believes it will save RM 750 million by the end of 2010 through these measures with little negative impact on most citizens.
 Sugar and fuel subsidies were selected for reform because they disproportionately benefit the wealthy and foreigners, encourage over-consumption and create opportunities for fraud and smuggling.
-The Prime Minister expressed his hope that Malaysians would adopt a healthier lifestyle.
+Najib expressed his hope that Malaysians would adopt a healthier lifestyle.
 He said, "there is no logic in the government allocating subsidies worth almost RM1 billion on a commodity that could endanger the people's health".
 Responding to concerns about how these reforms might affect the poor, the Prime Minister's Office pointed out that Malaysia will still be spending RM 7.82 billion per year on fuel and sugar subsidies and that prices for these commodities would remain the lowest in Southeast Asia.
 The government also stated that education and health care would continue receiving state support.